Andy4495/Wireless-Sensor-Receiver-Hub/README.md

 The current design sends the received sensor readings to the [ThingSpeak][5] IOT platform.
 Previous iterations used [Adafruit's][4] and [Cayenne's][9] platforms.

-The built-in LCD display on the LaunchPad is used to display current temperature and battery level from the weather station sensor, plus connection status with the MQTT server.
+The built-in LCD display on the LaunchPad is used to display current temperature and battery level from the weather station sensor, plus connection status with the MQTT server (the antenna symbol).

-An additional external OLED display is also supported, and can be used to print miscellaneous status information.
+An external OLED display is also supported, and can be used to print miscellaneous status information.
 This OLED display is optional and not necessary for basic receiver hub operation.

 Additional sensors and changes to the data structures of the existing sensors would require changes to this sketch.
 Feel free to use this as a starting point, but do not expect it to work as-is for your application.